: Washington, DC

 - Develops, schedules, and assists in the execution of all levels of training and administration of exercises.

-- Provides operational and staff support to Emergency Management, Consequence Management, Counterterrorism, CBRNE (Chemical, Biological, Radiological, Nuclear, and Explosive) programs.
+- Provides operational and staff support to disaster preparedness requirements and Emergency Management, Consequence Management, Counterterrorism, and CBRNE (chemical, biological, radiological, nuclear, and explosive) programs.

 - Bachelor’s Degree (desired fields include Emergency Management, First Responder, Antiterrorism, Security fields, or equivalent).

-- 3-5+ years’ experience in related Emergency Management, First Responder, Antiterrorism, or Emergency Preparedness fields
+- 3–5+ years of experience in related Emergency Management, First Responder, Antiterrorism, or Emergency Preparedness fields,

 with a desire to have prior experience in planning, designing, executing, and evaluating exercises.